Back to Home

 Talking to Players and Organizations

 To build a product that truly resonated, I talked to many players.
-I conducted one-on-one interviews with both intermediate and advanced table tennis players, as well as traveling to clubs across the country to observe gameplay styles, ask questions, and better understand the pain points that players experience when choosing equipment.
+I conducted one-on-one interviews with both intermediate and advanced table tennis players, as well as traveled to clubs across the country to observe gameplay styles, ask questions, and better understand the pain points that players experience when choosing equipment.
 These conversations revealed not only what players were struggling with, but why they were struggling: lack of personalized guidance, unclear gear specs, and conflicting online advice.

 Flushing, NY